seven5/seven5/slow_start.md

 {% highlight console %}
 $ go get github.com/seven5/seven5tool
-$ go get github.com/seven5/seven5
 {% endhighlight %}

 >>> That last command will finish surprisingly fast.
-It takes about 5.8 seconds on a home network with
+It takes about 9.3 seconds on a home network with
     my laptop.
-Of that, only 0.6 seconds was time actually doing computing, the rest is network delay. go is written in Go.
+Of that, only 1.6 seconds was time actually doing computing, the rest is network delay. go is written in Go.

-Now, you can look inside  `/path/to/examples/example1/go/src/github.com/seven5` to see the code that was downloaded, compiled, and installed.
+Now, you can look inside  `/path/to/examples/example1/go/src/github.com` to see the code that was downloaded, compiled, and installed.
 There are two github projects here, `seven5` and `seven5tool`.
-The first is the seven5 library proper and the latter is the library to support the seven5tool.
+The first is the seven5 library proper as well as the library that implements the seven5tool commands.
+The latter is the seven5tool's driver program (which makes it easier to bootstrap _Seven5_ with one command, as above).
+The command above built two libraries (`seven5.a` and `seven5tool.a`) as well as the `seven5tool` binary.
-In general, `go get` is smart enough to download dependencies as well as the particular project requested but in this case there is no code dependency between these two projects.

-Let's install the seven5tool:

-{% highlight console %}
-$ go install github.com/seven5/seven5tool/seven5tool
-{% endhighlight %}

 You should now be able to use the seven5tool from the command line, because `$GOPATH/bin` is in your `PATH`: